-Bring some excitement to your bathroom interiors with our pick of the best colorful bathroom ideas.
-The bathroom is a great place to experiment with color.
-It’s typically a smaller room in the house, but by no means lacking potential, and there is no reason why you shouldn’t go bold and dynamic with a bright color palette.
+Have fun with your bathroom design by experimenting with these colorful bathroom ideas.
+Although your bathroom is often a place of sanctuary and calm, and typically a smaller room in the home, there is no reason why you can't try going bold and dynamic with a playful color palette.

 Bathrooms are also somewhere you can really indulge in strong color without upsetting the flow of your overall interior design scheme, so embrace the opportunity to do something unexpected.
-Whatever you want from your bathroom, there is a color scheme to match.
-Here are our favorite ideas for colorful bathrooms
+Whatever you want from your bathroom, there is a bathroom color idea to match.
+Here are our favorite ideas and top tips.

 ‘The private bathing and dressing room were designed to be a destination for relaxation,’ says Britt Zunino, principal of Studio DB.
 ‘We chose viridian green to complement the deep purple bathtub and lilac marble baseboards.
 The rich jewel tones layered with a metallic, hand-painted mural created a glamorous background for our boudoir setting,’ says Zunino.

 4. Don't be afraid of a clashing scheme

 Clashing colors take bravery to try out in the home, but if executed well, the result can be a pleasing scheme that will give you an energetic start to your day.
 Red and pink in this bathroom embraces the clash, with a bold impact.
 The bathroom is a great place to experiment with clashing schemes, sparking individuality and transforming the space in a few simple steps.

 5. Use patterned tiles to add personality